Personal witnessing in your relationships

 I am a Director of Christian Education, listed under the Teacher Roster of the Lutheran Annual (Lutheran Church-Missouri Synod).
 I served on Taiwan for eleven years (1986 to 1997) with LCMS World Mission, and taught Personal Witnessing and other courses at Concordia University in St. Paul from 1998 to 2006.
 I am now retired from teaching but still available for workshops.
 I now live in Colorado.

 I am willing to stay extra days to make other presentations.
 I can speak in your adult Bible study about my experiences on Taiwan and my mission trip to Czech Republic.Other topics are listed on the page titled nurture.
-If you desire me to share on Sunday mornings, we ask you to consider a door offering for the Hoffmann Institute.
-My wife Sue can put up a Taiwan display, and she also has materials on children and youth ministry, so you are welcome to arrange for her to meet with some of your Sunday School and Youth leaders during the weekend.
+If you desire me to share on Sunday mornings, my wife Sue can put up a Taiwan display, and she also has materials on children and youth ministry, so you are welcome to arrange for her to meet with some of your Sunday School and Youth leaders during the weekend.

 Here is a list of pastors and other church workers who have taken the workshop and who have agreed to let me share their names.
 Talking to them may help you decide whether this workshop will meet your particular needs.